In case you missed it, you can get a taster of the day by checking the day’s tweets here and the full programme here

 *** CALL FOR PAPERS ***

-We are pleased to announce that the 4th TIMES Post-Graduate Forum Symposium will be held on Tuesday 2nd June 2020 at the University of Birmingham, UK.
+We are pleased to announce that the 5th TIMES Post-Graduate Forum Symposium will be held virtually on Friday 19 March 2021 via Zoom.

 TIMES Forum invites proposals for individual papers on any aspect or sub-discipline of Islamic and/or Middle Eastern Studies.
 The Call for Papers is now open.